 A “separated shoulder” is technically known as an acromioclavicular joint separation or an AC joint separation.
 It is a very common shoulder injury and one that sometimes requires surgery to treat.
 Unfortunately, family doctors are not always equipped to properly evaluate and adequately treat these types of injuries.
 As a result, it is important to consult with a specialist like Dr. Meier in Los Angeles if you have sustained this type of shoulder injury.

-If you have suffered an AC joint separation or AC joint sprain, call 310.736.2793 to schedule an appointment with an orthopedic surgeon in Los Angeles.
+If you have suffered an AC joint separation or AC joint sprain, call 310.736.2793 to schedule an appointment for orthopedic services and sports medicine.

 How Do Shoulder Separations Occur?